Skip to main content

 • Use a written private caregiver agreement if the family must private-pay for a while.

-• If the home is no longer safe, ask about assisted living, adult day, or temporary respite while the Medicaid case is pending.
+• If the home is no longer safe, ask about assisted living, adult day, or short-term respite while the Medicaid case is pending.

 Local Nevada resources that are actually useful